 22. Decorative Wood Covering

 This is another variation of how decorative wood can be shaped and applied.
-Here, the covering is not flat, it’s literally spiraling to the blue sky!
+With this pergola covers idea, the covering is not flat, it’s literally spiraling to the blue sky!
 When you look up, it’s amazing to see something interesting, right?

 23. Flower Covering